Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST -->

-That is a key reason why the `foo()` function (which returns a flow) is not marked with `suspend` modifier.
+This is a key reason the `foo()` function (which returns a flow) is not marked with `suspend` modifier.
 By itself, `foo()` returns quickly and does not wait for anything.
-The flow starts every time it is collected, that is why we see that when we call `collect` again, we get "Flow started" printed again.
+The flow starts every time it is collected, that is why we see "Flow started" when we call `collect` again.

 ### Flow cancellation

-Flow adheres to general cooperative cancellation of coroutines.
+Flow adheres to the general cooperative cancellation of coroutines.
 However, flow infrastructure does not introduce additional cancellation points.
 It is fully transparent for cancellation.
-As usual, flow collection can be cancelled when the flow is suspended in a cancellable suspending function (like [delay]) and cannot be cancelled otherwise.
+As usual, flow collection can be cancelled when the flow is suspended in a cancellable suspending function (like [delay]), and cannot be cancelled otherwise.

-The following example shows how the flow gets cancelled on timeout when running in [withTimeoutOrNull] block and stops executing its code:
+The following example shows how the flow gets cancelled on a timeout when running in a [withTimeoutOrNull] block and stops executing its code:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">